 Ondo State made headlines last month when gunmen raided a Catholic church with explosives and killed 40 people in a rare attack in the country’s usually calmer southwest region.

-No group claimed responsibility for the attack but the government said it suspects jihadists from the Islamic State West Africa Province may have carried out the assault.
+No group claimed responsibility for the attack but the government said it suspects jihadists from the Islamic State West Africa Province.

-Nigerian troops are battling a 13-year jihadist insurgency in the country's northeast that has killed more than 40,000 people and displaced two million more. - AFP
+Nigerian troops are battling a 13-year jihadist insurgency in the opposite end of the country in the northeast, where conflict has killed more than 40,000 people and displaced two million more.